sayinathk/sayinathk.github.io/_posts/2024-08-24-My-learnings-on-investing-so-far.md

 The stock market is where people buy and sell businesses, similar to how tomatoes are sold in a vegetable market.
 A seller quotes a price, and when a buyer agrees, they exchange cash, and the tomato is sold.
 Stocks are traded similarly via the stock exchange with help of brokerages, with prices fluctuating every microsecond.

 Businesses are divided into smaller units called shares, which are traded because not everyone can afford to buy an entire business.
 Share prices are influenced by fear and greed, making them unpredictable in the short term.
 However, over the long term (5-10 years), stock prices tend to follow the business’s profits.
-One buys a share so that they can get the profit attributable to their share of the business
+One buys a share so that they can get the profit attributable to their share of the business.

 Let me give an example using Microsoft(MSFT).
 There are 7.43 billion shares of MSFT, currently trading at $416.79.
 MSFT’s total net profit is $88.13 billion, so profit per share is $11.86.
-As a shareholder, you can expect this $11.86 to be given back to you.( although in reality profits would be tried to be reinvested in business so that the shareholder would get bigger profit per share).
+As a shareholder, you can expect this $11.86 to be given back to you.( although in reality profits would be tried to be reinvested in business so that the shareholder would get bigger profit per share next year).

 Earnings yield is (earnings per share/ share price) * 100%  .
 Earnings yield is analogous to interest rate on a savings account, showing how much profit you earn for each dollar invested in a company’s stock.
 The earnings yield of MSFT is $11.86 / $416.79 = 2.84%.
 So 2.84% of money you invested can be returned to you as part of profit attributable to you.
 However, with the US government / bank accounts offering a ~5.3% risk-free interest rate, why buy a share, it doesnt make sense right?
 Let me explain.